 The previous year has been extremely difficult, and according to CDC data from January 2021, 39% of American adults are experiencing anxiety or depression symptoms.
-Here are Top 4 Stress Management Strategies for Online Students
+Here are the Top 4 Stress Management Strategies for Online Students.

 Students have had to strike a balance between the stresses of school and the rising responsibilities of everyday life.
 In times like these, we all need to know how to manage stress and maintain our mental health.

 That’s why we went out to Dr. Laurie Santos, a Yale University cognitive scientist and professor of psychology who teaches Coursera’s The Science of Well-Being online course.

 We recently corresponded with Dr. Santos via email to learn about her tips for online students who want to avoid burnout while achieving academic success.

 Q: Do you have any suggestions for students who are under a lot of stress?

 A: Allow yourself some self-compassion,” says the first piece of advice.
 Begin by acknowledging that you are living in a difficult, unprecedented period that affects you in practically every part of your life, including learning and productivity.

 Some of my own graduate and doctoral students believe they should be just as prolific as they were before, but this is unrealistic.